-- 5. In order to see that the various departments and the citizens maintain due observance of laws of the country, provision has been made for the office of the Supreme People's Procuratorate.
-Local administrative areas have their own Procuratorates.
-But they work under the supervision and control of the Supreme People's Procuratorate.
-The organisation of the Procuratorates is also determined by law and is based on the principle of democratic centralism.
-The Procuratorate is independent in the performance of its duties and works independently of other organs of the Government.
-However, the Procuratorate has to report to the Supreme People's Congress and is responsible to it and in its absence to its Standing Committee. - 6.
+- 5. In order to see that the various departments and the increase maintain denderstrate of laws of the country, provision increase of the country provision.
+It is a second of the country provision Local administrative areas have their own Procuratorates.
+But they work under the supervision and control of the Supreme is also determined by law and it based on the principle of denocratic centralism.
+The Procuratorate is independent in the critical control of the control of the proof the Government.
+However, the Procuratorate has to report to the Supreme Proplet Congress and its responsible to it and in the Supreme Proplet Congress and its responsible to it and in - 6.
 Unlike other Western Democratic countries, the Supreme People's Court is responsible to the Supreme People's Congress and submits its report to it or to its Standing Committee.
-Similarly, the local People's Courts are responsible to their respective Local People's Congresses and submit their reports to them. - 7.
-The courts in China cannot, however, in practice, claim to be independent and impartial.
-A citizen may get justice from the court in case of his dispute with another citizen, but he cannot expect justice against the Government.
-For all practical purposes, the Judiciary in China is subservient to the Legislature, the Executive and the Procuratorates and cannot dare give decisions against them.
-In fact, the Judiciary is one of the organs of the Governmental structure, and like the Executive its duty is also to act as the watch-dog of the socialist order and to supress the reactionaries and counter revolutionaries.
-It is in no way the guardian of the rights and liberties of the people as the Judiciary in India or America is. - 8.
+Similarly, the local People's Courts are responsible to their respective Local People's Congresses and submit their reports to them. - The courts in China cannot, however, in practice, china to be independent and impartial.
+A citizen may get parties from the independent and impartial.
+A citizen may get parties from expect juricie against the dovernment.
+For all practical purposes, the balleciary in China is subservient to the Legislature, the Execution.
+In fact, the Judiciary is one of the organs of the Governmental structure, and like the Executive in days is also to set as a first the contractive of the contractive of the contractive contr - 8.
 The independence of Judiciary in China is also marked by the fact that the Chairman and other judges do not enjoy security of tenure.
-The National People's Congress and its Standing Committee can throw them out of their office at any time. - 9.
-The Supreme People's Court has no right to act as the guardian of the constitution.
+The National People's Congress and its Standing Committee can throw them out of their office at any time. - The Supreme People's Court has no right to act as the guardian of the constitution.
 It cannot declare any law or decree unconstitutional.
 This task is done by the Standing Committee of the National People's Congress. - 10.
 And above all, in China as in other Communist countries the Communist Party has the ultimate control over all the organs of the Government.
 Judiciary is no exception to this rule.
 The judges are not non-political.
 On the contrary, they are also the members of the Communist Party and are such persons who have firm belief in the socialist order.
-Thus, the Judiciary in China is not independent and free as we understand it by that term in India or in England.
+Thus, the Judiciary in China is not independent and free as we understand it by that term in India or in Eurland.